noejean77-tech/sugarcane_project_metagenomics/README.md

 ```
 sbatch polishing.sbatch
 ```
-# Classification of refined contigs with Racon
+### Classification kraken of contigs polishing with Racon

 - Let's create a new subdirectory within the results directory
 ```